daviddalpiaz/r4sl/01-probability.Rmd

 ## Probability Axioms

-Given a sample space $\Omega$ for a particular experiment, the **probability function** associated with the experiement must satisfy the following axioms.
+Given a sample space $\Omega$ for a particular experiment, the **probability function** associated with the experiment must satisfy the following axioms.

 1. *Nonnegativity*: $P[A] \geq 0$ for any event $A \subset \Omega$.
 2. *Normalization*: $P[\Omega] = 1$.
 That is, the probability of the entire space is 1.